aiven/aiven-docs/docs/platform/howto/byoc/assign-project-custom-cloud.md

 organization.
 As a part of the
 [initial custom cloud's setup in Aiven Console](/docs/platform/howto/byoc/create-custom-cloud), you select in what projects you'll be able to use your new custom cloud to host Aiven services.
-You decide if you want to make your cloud available for all the projects in your organization, selected organizational units, or specific projects only.
+You can decide to make your cloud available for all the projects in your organization, selected organizational units, or specific projects only.

 Later, you can come back to the **Available projects** tab in your